jaredsparta/provisioning-node-js-task/README.md

   config.vm.provision "shell", path: "environment/provision.sh"
 end
 ```
+- The commands in the `provision.sh` file detail all the commands needed to be able to get the app running on the specifided address and port.
+To see it in a browser, navigate to [development.local:3000](development.local:3000)

 - Now to check using tests, we `cd environment/spec-test` to navigate to our environment folder, with our tests.
 Then run `rake spec` to run the tests.
 It should tell us which requirements fail and which didn't.

 <br>